jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 #### HTTP/2

+"*Websites that are efficient minimize the number of requests required to render an entire page by minifying (reducing the amount of code and packing smaller pieces of code into bundles, without reducing its ability to function) resources such as images and scripts.
+However, minification is not necessarily convenient nor efficient and may still require separate HTTP connections to get the page and the minified resources.
+HTTP/2 allows the server to "push" content, that is, to respond with data for more queries than the client requested.
+This allows the server to supply data it knows a web browser will need to render a web page, without waiting for the browser to examine the first response, and without the overhead of an additional request cycle.*"

+"*Additional performance improvements in the first draft of HTTP/2 (which was a copy of SPDY) come from multiplexing of requests and responses to avoid the head-of-line blocking problem in HTTP 1 (even when HTTP pipelining is used), header compression, and prioritization of requests.
+HTTP/2 no longer supports HTTP 1.1's chunked transfer encoding mechanism, as it provides its own, more efficient, mechanisms for data streaming[^8].*"

+The best resource I found was a technical deep-dive on HTTP/2 by [Steve Gibson at Security Now Podcast episode 495](https://twit.tv/shows/security-now/episodes/495 "SN 495")

 #### Self-signed Certs

 One of the major innovations Netscape made with their original webserver product was the creation of SSL, secure socket layer technology.
 This allowed for sensitive data to be encypted and decrypted securely--which enabled commerce over the internet to take off.
 HTTP connection using SSL have the prefix ```https://```.
 SSL has long been depricated and replaced with TLS 1.2 and 1.3 (Transport Layer Security), but many people still use the phrase *SSL* when they really mean *TLS*.